References to Code Violations

 Code enforcement has the responsibility for finding substandard and dangerous structures.
 These are structures that are a health or safety issue for the people in the community.
 The city works with property owners to ensure that all buildings in the city are kept in safe condition.

-Weeds can become a problem if not checked and maintained.
 Code enforcement responds to complaints and makes random checks of property conditions for violations.
-Weeds are a health and a safety concern.
-Weed removal is required by city ordinance.
-Property owners are required to keep their property free of junk, weeds, rubbish, brush, and other unsightly, or unsanitary matter.
+Property owners are required to keep their property free of tall grass/weeds and rubbish.
+The accumulation of these items constitutes a public health nuisance.
+Property owners are also responsible for maintaining the land adjacent to the property line and extending to the centerline of adjacent or abutting streets/alleys.
 Vacant lots must also be kept free of weeds.

 Junk, Wrecked & Abandoned Vehicles